thomastaylor312/helm-3-crd/README.md

   extending Kubernetes
 - Security is difficult and not built in by default.
 Furthermore, there is no easy way to use the current RBAC model for authorization.
-- The current method for storing releases is hard to read and understand and all parts of the release are stored together
+- The current method for storing releases is hard to read/understand and all parts of the release are stored together

 ## Overview